-The OIPR consists of a Data Administrator (DA), appointed to certify and manage the submission of data and ten other staff responsible for completing the BOG requests as well as requests from other external institutions.
-The OIPR receives approximately 740 data requests annually of which 25% were from the BOG.
+The OIPR consists of a Data Administrator (DA), appointed to certify and manage the submission of data and ten other staff responsible for completing the BOG requests as well as requests from other internal or external parties.
+The OIPR estimates they annually receive approximately 850 data requests, of which at least 35% originate from the BOG.